lstrojny/homebridge-prometheus-exporter/README.md

       // TCP port where the Prometheus metrics server listens.
 Default: 36123 "port": number,

+      // Interface where the Prometheus metrics server listens.
+Default: "::" which means "any interface".
+      // Can be an IP, a hostname, "0.0.0.0" for all IPv4 interfaces, "::1" for all IPv6 interfaces.
+      // Default is "::" which means any interface "interface": string,

       // How frequently the services should be rediscovered (in seconds).
 Default: 60 "refresh_interval": number,